Code-Institute-Submissions/Flask-Revuu-It/readme.md

    #### 2. Setup Heroku for hosting App.
    1. Create a Heroku account
    2. Create a new app [must have a unique name] and select your region
-   #### 3. Synced folder on local machine to Github Repo via VsCode: https://github.com/Dermomurphy/Flask-Revuu-It automatic deployment on Heroku
+   #### 3. Synced folder on local machine to Github Repo via VsCode: https://github.com/Dermomurphy/Flask-Revuu-It automatic deployment on Heroku.
      - Configure Procfile to have content - "web: python app.py" in order to deploy app using python on Heroku.

-   #### 4. Set environment variables in env.py locally and on Heroku
+   #### 4. Set environment variables in env.py locally and on Heroku.
    in order to deploy in Heroku set Config vars located in settings to below.
 Click Reveal config vars to input these variables.
    Set a (KEY, VALUE)
        -  ("IP","0.0.0.0")